ricglz/CE888_activities/assignment/final_report/input/background.md

 ## Transfer learning

 As said by \cite{torrey2010} "Transfer learning is the improvement of learning in a new task through the transfer of knowledge from a related task that has already been learned".
 This technique helps in reducing the amount of computational time to achieve the same or better accuracy.
-By using the weights of a model with the same architecture trained for another task, the model will use that prior knowledge to learn this new task faster.
-This has been proved by the examples of \cite{shao2018}, \cite{zoph2016} and \cite{chiang2020}.
+By using the weights of a model with the same architecture trained for another task, the model will use that prior knowledge to learn this new task faster, proven by the works of \cite{shao2018}, \cite{zoph2016} and \cite{chiang2020}.

 ## OneCycleLR